shtankoksu/kotlin/spec-docs/function-types.md

 At the moment it's not possible to do `listOfStrings.map(String::length)`
 * Allow functions with more than 23 parameters, theoretically any number of parameters (in practice 255 on JVM).
 * At the same time, allow to implement Kotlin functions easily from Java: `new Function2() { ... }` and overriding `invoke` only would be the best.
-(But, of course, it makes no sense to introduce 256 interfaces for Java interop to satisfy the other goals.)

 ## Brief solution overview

-* Treat extension functions almost like non-extension functions with one extra parameter, allowing to use them interchangeably.
+* Treat extension functions almost like non-extension functions with one extra parameter, allowing to use them almost interchangeably.
 * Introduce a physical class `Function` and unlimited number of *syhthetic* classes `Function0`, `Function1`, ... in the compiler front-end
 * On JVM, introduce `Function0`..`Function22`, which are optimized in a certain way, and `FunctionLarge` for functions with many parameters.